 In 2012, Lawn announced she had left the band.
 The band did not replace her and in 2013 delivered their third studio album, Beta Love.
 Influenced by sci-fi author William Gibson, as well as the work of writer/inventor Ray Kurzweil, the album found the band moving in a more synth pop-oriented direction.

 In 2016, Ra Ra Riot returned with their fourth album, Need Your Light, featuring production from former Vampire Weekend guitarist Rostam Batmanglij.
-Included on the album were the singles "Water" and "Absolutely." ~ Andrew Leahey & Kenyon Hopkin
+Included on the album were the singles "Water" and "Absolutely."
+In the spring of the following year, Ra Ra Riot celebrated their tenth anniversary by re-releasing their debut EP for Record Store Day. ~ Andrew Leahey & Kenyon Hopkin